vectara/vectara-answer/DOCKER.md

 ### 4. Run the application

-Execute the run script from the root Vectara Answer folder, specifying your configuration as `config/pg-search`, and selecting the `default` profile from your secrets file:
+Execute the run script from the Vectara Answer root folder, specifying your configuration as `config/pg-search`, and selecting the `default` profile from your secrets file:

 ```sh
 bash docker/run.sh config/pg-search default
 ```

-Thr `run.sh` script performs the following steps:
+The `run.sh` script performs the following steps:
-* runs the `prepare_config.py` python script which creates the `.env` file using the `config.yaml` and `secrets.toml` files
-* Creates the [Docker container](https://www.docker.com/resources/what-container/) and runs this container in your local Docker Desktop instance.
+1 Runs the `prepare_config.py` python script which creates the `.env` file using the `config.yaml` and `secrets.toml` files 2 Creates the [Docker container](https://www.docker.com/resources/what-container/) and runs this container in your local Docker Desktop instance.
 The `queries.json` file is loaded dynamically as a Docker volume file.
-* Exposes the app that runs inside the container, under `localhost:80`
-* Waits 5 seconds (for the docker container to initialize), and open up a browser at `localhost:80`.
+3 Exposes the app that runs inside the container, under `localhost:80` 4 Waits 5 seconds (for the docker container to initialize), and open up a browser at `localhost:80`.

 ### 5. Done!